 |B9, Folic Acid or Folate

 Also known as: Vitamin B9, Vitamin M

-One or more B vitamin tests may be used to screen for and detect deficiencies in people with characteristic symptoms.
+One or more B vitamin tests may be used to diagnose deficiencies if you have typical symptoms.

 When is it ordered?